leinonen/go-lisp/docs/keywords.md

 4. **Prefer keywords over strings** for configuration keys and record fields
 5. **Group related keywords** with common prefixes (`:user-name`, `:user-email`, `:user-status`)

-This implementation provides a clean and idiomatic way to work with symbolic constants and structured data in the Lisp interpreter.
+This implementation provides a clean and idiomatic way to work with symbolic constants and structured data in Go Lisp.